StormWan/AfterClass/README.md

 # AfterClass
-Review summary and raise questions after class
+Review summary and raise questions after class.
+By the way, self-exercise writing skills.